Technologicat/unpythonic/doc/macros.md

       ...
 ```

-Of these, `autoreturn` expands outside-in, while `lazify` and `tco` are both two-pass macros.

-We aim to improve the macro docs in the future.
-For now, to see if something is a two-pass macro, grep the codebase for `expander.visit_recursively`; that is the *explicit recursion* mentioned above, and means that within that function, anything below that line will run in the inside-out pass.
-See [the `mcpyrate` manual](https://github.com/Technologicat/mcpyrate/blob/master/doc/main.md#expand-macros-inside-out).

-See our [notes on macros](../doc/design-notes.md#detailed-notes-on-macros) for more information.

 **NOTE**: In MacroPy, there sometimes were [differences](https://github.com/azazel75/macropy/issues/21) between the behavior of the single-line and multi-line invocation format, but in `mcpyrate`, they should behave the same.

 With `mcpyrate`, there is still [a minor difference](https://github.com/Technologicat/mcpyrate/issues/3) if there are at least three nested macro invocations, and a macro is scanning the tree for another macro invocation; then the tree looks different depending on whether the single-line or the multi-line format was used.
 The differences in that are as one would expect knowing [how `with` statements look like](https://greentreesnakes.readthedocs.io/en/latest/nodes.html#With) in the Python AST.
 The reason the difference manifests only for three or more macro invocations is that `mcpyrate` pops the macro that is being expanded before it hands over the tree to the macro code; hence if there are only two, the inner tree will have only one "context manager" in its `with`.

+**NOTE** to the curious, and to future documentation maintainers: To see if something is a two-pass macro, grep the codebase for `expander.visit_recursively`; that is the *explicit recursion* mentioned above, and means that within that function, anything below that line will run in the inside-out pass.
+See [the `mcpyrate` manual](https://github.com/Technologicat/mcpyrate/blob/master/doc/main.md#expand-macros-inside-out).

 ### Emacs syntax highlighting